 With the explosion of wireless device adoption, the problems of Wi-Fi channel congestion and resilience to interference are becoming more acute than ever, especially in densely populated areas.
-New Wi-Fi specifications such as 802.11ax (Wi-Fi 6) aim to mitigate this problem by supporting existing as well as anticipated additional unlicensed spectra (such as the new 3.5 GHz spectrum [1] and the expanded 6 GHz spectrum [2]) to avoid congestion.
+New Wi-Fi specifications such as 802.11ax (Wi-Fi 6) aim to mitigate this problem by supporting existing as well as anticipated additional unlicensed spectra (such as the new 3.5 GHz spectrum [25] and the expanded 6 GHz spectrum [9]) to avoid congestion.
 However, the large and growing number of legacy Wi-Fi devices means that performance bottlenecks on the given spectrum cannot be avoided.
 Hence, ensuring high performance despite channel congestion and interference is essential.

 Wi-Fi devices are commodity hardware on a product level.
-Yet, subtle manufacturer-specific physical layer implementations can result in substantial performance differences that are opaque to end users and complex to investigate for researchers.
+Yet, subtle manufacturer-specific physical layer implementations can result in substantial performance differences that are opaque to end users.
 Benchmarking Wi-Fi performance and investigating behavior resulting from complex real-world situations, such as hidden nodes, currently require expensive physical setups in anechoic chambers under high time synchronization constraints.
-Specialized test equipment vendors offer wireless device testing equipment consisting of complex, specialized hardware and software modules [3-5], which have to be integrated by trained specialists to perform as intended.
+Specialized test equipment vendors offer wireless device testing equipment consisting of specialized hardware and software modules [15, 17, 23], which have to be integrated by trained specialists to perform as intended, and require considerable capital investment to procure.

-To address this problem, we propose a novel testbed architecture for physical layer benchmarking that consists of a simple setup made from costeffective, commodity components.
-The key novelty of this architecture resides in emulating parts of the channel environment (including interference from other users) within a SDR-based toolchain.
+To address this problem, we propose in this work a novel testbed architecture for physical layer benchmarking that consists of a simple setup made from cost-effective components.
+The key novelty of this architecture resides in emulating parts of the channel environment (including interference from other users) within a Software-Defined Radio (SDR)-based toolchain.
 The testbed reduces the complexity and expense required to conduct high-precision physical layer performance benchmarking, while leveraging the precise time synchronization and parameter control within the SDR to enable consistent and reproducible testing results.

 We demonstrate the testbed capabilities by comparing the behavior and performance of Wi-Fi cards from four different manufacturers under precisely controlled physical layer testing conditions.
 First, we show that the cards exhibit noticeable differences in their receiver sensitivity (i.e., the lowest power level at which they can detect and demodulate RF signals).
 Next, we subject the devices to precisely time- and power-controlled collisions to assess their response to perturbed signals, thus demonstrating their different signal capture behavior.
-Finally, we show how device types can be fingerprinted based on chipset-specific implementations.
-In particular, our results indicate distinct device responses to precisely crafted packet collision scenarios as well as so-called "truncated packets" that the testbed allows us to craft.
+Finally, we show how device types can be